 Relationship building is a skill that enhances most every professional’s life, but it takes work.
 Put miles between you and your team, and it requires an even higher level of finesses.
 When you are talking with a remote employee candidate, ask how he or she builds and maintains professional relationships at work.
 For example – conversation.
 While small talk can be distracting at times, it can also be an effective way to engage teammates outside of the day-to-day work.
 Does your candidate naturally ask about interests, mention his or her favorite sports team or discuss news in your industry?

 Social media is another way successful remote employees stay connected to their colleagues.
-Research your candidates’ social media presence and see if they are active and engaged.
+If allowed, research your candidates’ social media presence and see if they are active and engaged.

 4. Ask about logistics.